Scaglia05/Matrices.py/Activity description.md

-Usando matrizes, faça um programa que:
+Using matrices, write a program that:
-(a) Leia o número total de empresas que integram um distrito industrial.
+(a) Read the total number of companies that make up an industrial district.
-(b) Leia a razão social da empresa (nome) e a dívida relativa aos impostos que cada empresa tem com a prefeitura municipal, guarde esses valores na matriz.
+(b) Read the company name (name) and the debt related to taxes that each company has with the city hall, store these values ​​in the array.
-Note que desejamos construir a seguinte matriz
+Note that we wish to construct the following matrix

   (0) (1)
-0 Razao1       4000
+0 Reason1 4000
 1 Razao2 5000
 2 Razao3 9000
 . .. ..
-(c) Analisando a matriz, calcule e imprima na tela a média aritmética dessas dívidas.
+(c) Analyzing the matrix, calculate and print the arithmetic mean on the screen of these debts.

-(d) Verifique e imprima na tela a razão social das empresas que NÃO possuem dívidas com a prefeitura.
+(d) Check and print on the screen the corporate name of the companies that They DO NOT have debts with the city hall.